 d.
-Commitment to adopt best practice policies in respect of air (dust) pollution arising from site activities
+Commitment to adopt best practice policies in respect of air (dust) pollution arising from site activities regular proposals to damp down the site in dry weather covers to skips etc.

-Criteria

-1. 1.
+Criteria 1.
 Confirmation is required of the site's procedures to minimise air/dust pollution.
-This

-can in can include:
+This can include:

-М M 'dust sheets'

-М regular proposals to damp down the site in dry weather